 What can I substitute for Marsala wine?

 • Weigh it out.
-Ensuring that each chicken breast is the same weight and thickness will guarantee each piece cooks throughout at the same rate.
+To ensure even cooking, make sure each chicken breast is of similar weight and pounded to the same thickness.
+This way, every piece cooks through at the same rate.

 • Scrape it up.
-Using a flat whisk can help to ensure every bit of that delicious, flavor-packed crust gets scraped up from the bottom of the pan while deglazing.
+Use a flat whisk or wooden spoon to scrape up all those flavorful browned bits from the bottom of the pan while deglazing—they’re the key to a rich, flavorful sauce.

 This classic dish can pair well with a variety of different sides, to help bring that authentic restaurant experience at home: